gundaminu/gundamshill/index.md

 💻: gundaminu.xyz
 🚀: t.me/gundaminutoken
   `,
+   `#Gundam Inu is here to start the anime revolution within the crypto space & bring an end to low quality degens.
+Dapps, games, staking all coming soon.
+Join the movement now.
+💻: gundaminu.xyz
+🚀: t.me/gundaminutoken
+   `,

- "@" + influencers[Math.floor(Math.random()*influencers.length)] + " bro, you know when you see something & you know it's going to be EPIC!
+ `@` + influencers[Math.floor(Math.random()*influencers.length)] + ` bro, you know when you see something & you know it's going to be EPIC!
 YOU GOTTA SHARE IT WITH THE WORLD!
 I see $GUNDAM, and I get it!
 They're on the way to the moon & beyond. t.me/gundaminutoken
-#GUNDAM"
-  ]
+#GUNDAM`,
+   "Ser, have you seen 🤖$GUNDAM🤖?
+It just launched with a fire whitepaper, staking & epic game development with a casino cooming soon. www.gundaminu.xyz", ]